zhenhouhong/QSpeech/README.md

 ## Basic framework
 - QCircuit: the variational quantum circuit(VQC) and low-qubit VQC.
 - QLayer: the qlstm, qgru, qattention, qconv.
-- QModels: qm5, qtransformer, qtacotron
+- QModels: the qm5, qtransformer, qtacotron

 ## How to use